MomentumData/VOICE-Vitiligo-Database/DataCleaning.md

 # Vitiligo Registry and Bio-resource (VOICE) - Data Cleaning Pipeline

 This file details the data preparation and cleaning pipeline for the VOICE database.
 Data cleaning was built and run in R version 4.5.0, and drew primarily on the `tidyverse` ecosystem for data manipulation, `lubridate` for date handling and temporal calculations, and custom logic for clinical string mapping.
-The raw database comprised multiple overlapping snapshots, including data from separate hospital systems where data collection and warehousing infrastructure have changed since the start of data collection.
+The raw database comprised multiple overlapping snapshots, including data from separate hospital systems where data collection and warehousing infrastructure continued to evolve during data collection.
 A key aspect of data cleaning was to reconcile, de-duplicate and harmonise these data sources.

 ---